 - Meanwhile, after you've peeled and removed seeds from the butternut squash, cut into cubes, about 1-inch or so.

 - Place squash into a bowl and toss with 2 tablespoons of avocado oil, pumpkin pie spice, salt and black pepper.

 - Grease a large sheet pan with the remaining ½ tablespoon of avocado oil.
 Place squash onto sheet pan and spread it out in a single layer.

-- Roast squash 30 to 40 minutes, turning halfway, or until tender.
+- Roast squash for 30 to 40 minutes or until tender, stirring halfway through cooking.
 Transfer to a serving dish.
 Serve and enjoy!

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.

 © Girl Heart Food Inc. Photographs and content are copyright protected.